-Many co-branded credit cards come with a “free” version and a “premium” version.
-Premium versions come with an annual fee of between $50 and $495, with the average yearly charge around $95 (such as the impressive Hilton Honors American Express Surpass Card).
+Many co-branded credit cards come with “free” and “premium” versions.
+Premium versions come with an annual fee of between $50 and $495, with an average yearly charge around $95 (such as the impressive Hilton Honors American Express Surpass Card).

 Should you apply for a no annual fee hotel card or opt for the premium version?

 No annual fee credit cards offer a hassle-free way to expedite your earnings within your favorite hotel loyalty program.
 Since they don’t require any out-of-pocket fees, these types of cards are perfect for folks who may not travel enough to warrant paying for hotel-related perks.

 The easiest way to determine whether applying for a card with an annual fee is right for you is to:

 - Check if your spending levels match the minimums that the premium card requires to qualify for bonus points after spending that amount in the first months of card membership.